Farmhouse/farmhouse_publishing/README.md

 Create a new photo book:

 ```
-fhp new photo "[Title of the Book]"
+fhp book:new "[Title of the Book]"
 ```

 Create and push the book repo to GitHub.

 ```
-fhp github create
+fhp github:create
-fhp github push
+fhp github:push
 ```

 Re/run the configuration wizard.